let-the-dreamers-rise/approval-rationale-tracker/README.md

 ## 💡 The Solution

 ART introduces **time-aware governance for qualitative loan approval logic**.
+It is not analytics software — it is governance infrastructure.

 It transforms static approval rationales into **structured, reviewable objects** that: